Deltora Quest (TV series): Characters

 Sorceress Thaegan is an evil sorceress who allies with the Shadow Lord.
-A hundred years before the series she took over a portion of the Deltora and warped it to her liking.
+A hundred years before the events of the series, she took over a portion of Deltora and warped it to her liking, also being responsible for eating Kree's family.
 She also has thirteen monstrous children who she has some affection for.
-She ate Kree's family.
-She is killed by the companions early in the series, but later revived by the Shadow Lord who sees her potential, and sent to stop them.
-After this fails, the Shadow Lord revives her again, giving her one final chance, which also fails, and she destroys herself when this happens.
+She is killed by the companions early on in the series, but later revived by the Shadow Lord after he sees her potential and sent to stop them.
+After this fails, the Shadow Lord revives her again and gives her a final chance, but she destroys herself after failing.